johanley/postscript-notes/README.md

 Each `begin` is paired with an `end` operator at the end of the proc.
 The `end` operator simply removes/destroys the temporary dictionary, when it's no longer needed.

+This is just the proper use of the dictionary stack, *whose primary purpose is to be a dynamic namespace*.

-This is not 100% local: if proc A calls a helper proc B, then proc B sees the exact same dictionary stack as proc A.
+Warning: this is not 100% local, in the following sense: if proc A calls a helper proc B, then proc B sees the exact same dictionary stack as proc A.
-(In the language of object-oriented programming, the data behaves somewhat like an object's *field*, not a local variable defined in a method.)
+**In the language of object-oriented programming, the "local" data behaves more like an object's *field*, rather than a local variable defined in a method.**

-## Idiom: Move Data on the Stack into a Temporary Dictionary
+## Idiom: Move Data on the Stack into the Current Namespace
 There is a trade-off between using data on the stack directly, versus pulling the data off the stack and storing it in a dictionary.
-Among the more experienced, there may be a tendency to use the stack directly, perhaps rearranging the order of things using stack operators.
+Among the more experienced, there may be a tendency to use the stack directly, perhaps rearranging the order of things using built-in stack operators.

-For the following proc, say it has two arguments passed to it, called dx and dy.
+For the following proc, say it has two arguments passed to it, called *dx* and *dy*.
-This implementation defines two items in its temporary dictionary, to store the data under a name.
+This implementation defines two items in a temporary dictionary (and thus adds them to the current namespace).
 Note the use of the `exch` operator, which is used to switch the order of the top two things on the stack.
 That switching is needed (unfortunately) because of how the `def` operator is defined.